 Disadvantages: slow, and not always succesful in achieving a good fit.

 There are conditions where both methods will fail to achieve a good fit.
 This is the case when the Fx and Mzz which are applied to the single pile will result in a displacement which is opposite to the direction of the ux, or when the ux is very small.
 With the method Heteny the resulting charts will be unrealistic, with the method Focht and Koch the calculation of the charts will fail.

 Because the method Heteney is faster, it will be used as the default method.
 In the Plasti-Poulos model the method Focht and Koch is offered as an alternative option.

 It is possible from version 3.9 onward.
 In older versions, the only available output is displayed in the graphs in the ‘Results’ submenu.
 These graphs can also be printed individually by using the option File/Print active window.

 From version 3.9 onward, the forces are displayed automatically.
 For previous versions you should use the buttons in the toolbar on the left to indicate whether you want to display displacements, forces or moments.

-In versions before 3.9 the ‘Results’ window open automatically during the first load step.
+In versions before 3.9 the ‘Results’ window opens automatically using the first load step.
 Usually, the largest load is present during the last load step (except, of course, if you also perform an unload step).
-From version 3.9 onward, the ‘Results’ window opens during the last load step.
+From version 3.9 onward, the ‘Results’ window opens using the last load step.